Katherine Schweit on how to end mass shootings

 If you review the FBI report on active shooter incidents from 2000-2019, you will find that in 277 incidents, there were 2,430 casualties, including 1,546 wounded and 877 deaths.
 We have seen recent spikes in mass shootings in 2021 already.
 What is the answer?
 How can we limit or stop the increasing number of mass shooters?

 In this episode of Policing Matters, host Jim Dudley speaks with attorney Katherine Schweit, who spent 20 years with the FBI as a Special Agent executive.
 After the Sandy Hook massacre, she was assigned to head the FBI’s active shooter program where she authored the FBI’s seminal research, A Study of 160 Active Shooter Incidents in the United States, 2000-2013.
 Through her extensive experience, Schweit has become an expert in active shooters, mass shootings, and security policies and procedures.
-She runs Schweit Consulting LLC, providing leadership counseling, security advice and safety training to hospitals, businesses, religious organizations, educators and government clients, and is the author of “Stop the Killing: How to End the Mass Shooting Crisis” set to be released by Rowman and Littlefield on August 15.
-Click here to read an excerpt from the book.
+She runs Schweit Consulting LLC, providing leadership counseling, security advice and safety training to hospitals, businesses, religious organizations, educators and government clients, and is the author of “Stop the Killing: How to End the Mass Shooting Crisis.”
+Click here to read an excerpt from the book and listen to her new podcast series, Stop the Killing.

 - Using technology to mitigate mass violence: Before, during and after the call